cmsflash/cmsflash.github.io/index.md

 layout: page
 ---

-Shen Zhuoran \(Zhuoran is the first name) is a Computer Science student at [The University of Hong Kong](https://www.cs.hku.hk/), a Research Intern at [SenseTime](https://www.sensetime.com/), and an incoming AI Resident at [Google AI](https://ai.google/).
+Shen Zhuoran \(Zhuoran is the first name) is a Computer Science student at [The University of Hong Kong](https://www.cs.hku.hk/) and an incoming AI Resident at [Google AI](https://ai.google/).
+Formerly, he was a Research Intern at [SenseTime](https://www.sensetime.com/).
 His research interests include computer vision, natural language processing (NLP), and speech analysis with deep learning.
 Currently, he focuses on the the attention mechanism, especially the application of [decomposed attention](ai/2019/03/23/decomposed-attention.html) in various domains.
 He also has interests in stereo vision, object recognition, and relation detection.

 # Education